robert-lois-omega/Project-for-Software-Design/README.md

 - 🌱 I’m currently learning anything related to Computer Engineering
 - 💞️ I’m looking to collaborate with mentors willing to teach me for free XD
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I look like a nerd but I can be your Oppa/Oni-chan if I want to, try to not expect a lot from me.

 <!---
 robert-lois-omega/robert-lois-omega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.